Sequential Competitive Facility Location: Exact and Approximate Algorithms: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{sec:lit}, we review prior work and position our study in the existing literature.
-In Section \ref{sec:model}, we formulate the bilevel model and recast it as a single-level MINLP.
-Then, we derive valid inequalities in Section \ref{sec:cuts} and the approximation algorithm in Section \ref{sec:heuristic}.
-We present computational results based on instances with diverse sizes and complexity in Section \ref{sec:compu}, before we conclude and propose future research directions in Section \ref{sec:concl}.
+\paragraph{Structure of the Paper:} The remainder of the paper is organized as follows.
+In Section \ref{sec:model}, we formulate the bilevel model and its MINLP reformulation.
+In Section \ref{sec:cuts}, we derive valid inequalities, an approximate separation procedure used in a branch-and-cut algorithm, and also an alternative approximation algorithm.
+We present computational results based on instances with diverse sizes and complexity in Section \ref{sec:compu}.
+In Section \ref{sec:concl}, we conclude the work and propose future research directions.